-Skelmersdale Walk-In Centre, which we run, has been recognised for going above and beyond to help patients get the care they need in its latest Care Quality Commission (CQC) inspection.
+Skelmersdale Walk-In Centre, which is ran by Virgin Care, has been recognised for going above and beyond to help patients get the care they need in its latest Care Quality Commission (CQC) inspection.

 The centre has been rated ‘good’ overall and in all five areas – safe, effective, caring, responsive and well-led.
 This follows the ‘good’ rating awarded to West Lancashire Urgent Treatment Centre last month.

 While the the walk-in centre has temporarily moved to pre-booked appointments only during the Covid-19 pandemic to ensure social distancing and limit cross-infection between patients, inspectors applauded the outstanding practice demonstrated by the facility – based at The Concourse in Skelmersdale – in carrying out real-time scenario tests prior to the pandemic to ensure it is well prepared for any emergency medical situation that might arise.
 It also praised the centre for providing a transfer service for patients who needed to be sent to the local A&E department and had limited means to travel.

 - Patient feedback being almost wholly positive, with the service being described as ‘excellent’ and staff praised for their caring and understanding attitude.

 - The enthusiastic, knowledgeable and professional staff who treat people with compassion, kindness, dignity and respect

 - That staff training is viewed as a priority